Isa Blasco Costa

 PhD student

-I am from Switzerland and France, I did a BSc in Organism and Population Biology at the University of Lyon 1 (in France) and an MSc in Biodiversity and Systematics at the University of Geneva (Switzerland).
+I am from Switzerland and France, I did a BSc in Organism and Population Biology at the University of Lyon 1 (in France), a MSc in Biodiversity and Systematics at the University of Geneva (Switzerland) and a PhD in Ecology at the Arctic University of Norway in Tromsø (UiT).
 During my studies, I got very interested in fish metazoan parasites and conducted all of my research at the Natural History Museum of Geneva.
 My MSc thesis focused on the influence of the stream water source and trout migration rate on the parasite community of young non-migratory brown trout.
 After my master, I worked on a collaboration at the University Canberra, in Australia, where I examined the parasite community of several native freshwater fish.
-For my PhD, I am now working on the impacts of multiple stressors on fish-parasite interactions at The Arctic University of Norway under the supervision of Rune Knudsen (Arctic University of Norway), Isabel Blasco Costa (Natural History Museum of Geneva and Arctic University of Norway) and Rachel Paterson (Norwegian Institute for Nature Research).
+For my PhD, Iworked on the impacts of multiple stressors on fish-parasite interactions under the supervision of Rune Knudsen (Arctic University of Norway), Isabel Blasco Costa (Natural History Museum of Geneva and Arctic University of Norway) and Rachel Paterson (Norwegian Institute for Nature Research).
+Now I am lab manager on the EU Biodiversa+ project IMPACT, assessing parasites diversity in European freshwater fishes.

 Raphael Horvath